Verssgn/batch-spotify_to_ytmusic/README.md

 6. Download my Python script in [releases](https://github.com/Verssgn/batch-spotify_to_ytmusic/releases), put it inside the folder, and run it.

 The script will cycle all the links.
+Also, keep in mind that a YouTube playlist is hard limited to 5k songs.